protolambda/eth2-impl-design/README.md

 The core ideas here are:
 - The aggregation of signatures lowers network bandwidth.
 - The aggregation of pubkeys before verifying an aggregate signature allows for cheaper verification.
-    - *Iff* the message is the same.
+    - When the message is the same.
 Like attestation data.
 See applications by clients here:
         - [Go BLS (phoreproject, used by Prysm)](https://github.com/phoreproject/bls/pull/11)
         - [JS, Lodestar](https://github.com/ChainSafe/lodestar/pull/406)
         - [Rust Milagro, fork by Sigma Prime](https://github.com/sigp/milagro_bls/blob/33716bcdba6560f5b980f4ffae1a338c61058ee5/benches/bls381_benches.rs#L180)